xarray/osgverse/README.md

 6. osgdb_verse_leveldb: a plugin for reading/writing from LevelDB database.
 7. osgdb_verse_ms: a plugin for reading/writing from media streaming protocols like RTSP/RTMP/WebRTC.
 8. osgdb_verse_tiff: a plugin for reading/writing TIFF files, which supports 2D/3D tiff files.
+9. osgdb_vese_tiles: a plugin for reading Cesium 3dtiles (.json) and Osgb files (metadata.xml, or just the root folder).
-9. osgdb_verse_osgparticle: a plugin to wrap osgParticle classes for use in scene editor, mainly as an example for custom extensions.
+10. osgdb_verse_osgparticle: a plugin to wrap osgParticle classes for use in scene editor, mainly as an example for custom extensions.
-10. osgdb_pbrlayout: a pseudo-plugin to change PBR textures' layout to osgVerse standard.
+11. osgdb_pbrlayout: a pseudo-plugin to change PBR textures' layout to osgVerse standard.
 It supports following options:
   - Diffuse (D), Specular (S), Normal (N), Metallic (M), Roughness (R), Occlusion (O), Emissive (E), Ambient (A), Omitted (X)
   - Every source texture is defined by a option character and a channel number (1-4), and separated with a ','.
   - Example input: model.fbx.D4,M1R1X2,N3.pbrlayout (Tex0 = Diffuse x 4, Tex1 = Metallic+Roughness, Tex2 = Normal)
   - All layouts will be converted to osgVerse standard: D4,N3,S4,O1R1M1,A3,E3
-11. TBD...
+12. TBD...

 #### Assets
 1. models: 3D models for test use, mainly in GLTF format.